Cars24

 1) Vehicle Structure Modifications

 Before a car is legally allowed to drive on public roads, a manufacturer puts the car under numerous checks and tests to ensure that its structural integrity is sound enough to absorb most impacts and protect the car’s occupants.
 With that in mind, it’s important to avoid making any changes to the chassis or the frame of the car.
-If not adhered to, this could lead to serious risk of injury in the case of an accident.
+If not adhered to, this could lead to a serious risk of injury in the case of an accident.
 Moreover, local authorities have the power to cancel registrations and revoke licences if a car’s original structure has been deemed to have been tampered with.

 2) Aftermarket Horns